Education and Tangible Resources:

 Self-Soothing (Stimming)

-• Fidgeting → popping knuckles, biting lips, bouncing legs, picking nails/skin, twirls hair, plays with jewelry, taps fingers constantly, rubs back of neck, etc.
+• Fidgeting → popping knuckles, biting lips, bouncing legs, picking nails/skin, twirls hair, plays with jewelry, taps fingers constantly, rubs back of neck, ripping paper, etc.

 • Repetitive Sounds → Hums, clicks tongue, sings, repeats words under their breath for comfort.
 Will listen to favorite songs on repeat.